Better Boys, Better Men

 He created two popular courses: The Changing Face of Masculinity and Leading Lives That Matter.
 Reiner’s work has been published by The New York Times, The Washington Post, and NBC THINK, among other publications.

 Released in December 2020, his book Better Boys, Better Men is a one-on-one with the reader about the many ways that the static, business-as-usual masculine identity we tolerate and encourage no longer serves boys and men—nor the rest of us—in a 21st century where boys need a toolkit that better reflects changing societal needs.
 After researching this topic exhaustively over four years to write the book, Reiner advances this conversation and adds in greater, more honest complexity.
-It goes beyond merely torching masculinity without any constructive ideas about what needs to rise up from the ashes.
+It goes beyond merely torching masculinity to offer constructive ideas about what needs to rise up from the ashes.